ProjectSidewalk/sidewalk-cv-assets19/README.md

 # Overview

 This repository provides tools to train a neural network to detect sidewalk features in Google Streetview imagery, and tools to use a trained network.
 Everything is implemented in Python and Pytorch.
-For the purposes of our 2019 ASSETS submission, the sidewalk features we focus on detecting are:
+For the purposes of our [2019 ASSETS submission](https://drive.google.com/file/d/1vElcQ8yniixH_kKBhDOeci7K49efKfXv/view?usp=sharing), which you might want to read (but please don't share since it's still under review), the sidewalk features we focus on detecting are:
 - Curb Ramp
 - Missing Curb
 - Surface Problem